sepehrraisi/Persian-OCR/README.md

 ```sh
 python ./ocr.py -i <inputfile> -o <outputfile>
 ```
-Then it will write the results to `result.txt`
+Then it will write the results to `outputfile`

 [//]: # (_For more examples, please refer to the [Documentation]&#40;https://example.com&#41;_)